TaiZDTaiwan/Swart/README.md

 ## Technologies

-The app is built with Xcode, written in SwiftUI and support iOS15.
+The app is built with Xcode, written in SwiftUI and supports iOS15.
 Firebase has been chosen for the backend.

 ## Future features